Kristina01111000/Drws_site/README.md

 - make a slide for the app with a link to the app page

-- tell basit how to fix the graphs on the quiz pdfs done with 80 q
+- tell basit how to fix the graphs on the quiz pdfs done with 80 q and with 40Q comment
 - for letter to basit:
   	- write the formulas
   	- write one for the 40Q and one for the 80Q